architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-MPC-district.rst

 * Hourly temperature set-points for each function in the building
 * Hourly air flows
 * Hourly electricity consumption for cooling

+The results of the electricity grid costs and sizes is saved in ``output_folder.csv``